gvwilson/thirdbit/src/fiction/iffy/index.md

 she had as many as she could possibly want.

 She straightened up and worked her tongue in her mouth.
-It still felt like someone had replaced it with a piece of pressed jellyfish, but the room was no longer an endlessly-receding tunnel from a horror sim.
+It felt like someone had replaced it with a piece of pressed jellyfish, but the room was no longer an endlessly-receding tunnel from a horror sim.
 She focused on the app lying on the bunk and pushed with her mind once again.
 Something inside the door clicked and it slid aside.